RecordEvolution/ReswarmOS/config/nvidia/README.md

       wget https://developer.nvidia.com/embedded/l4t/r32_release_v6.1/t186/jetson_linux_r32.6.1_aarch64.tbz2 -P ~/Downloads/
       wget https://developer.nvidia.com/embedded/l4t/r32_release_v6.1/t186/tegra_linux_sample-root-filesystem_r32.6.1_aarch64.tbz2 -P ~/Downloads/
     ```
-  1. expand both archives by `tar xf` where the L4T drivers expand to the new
+  1. expand the archive `jetson_linux_r32...` by `tar xf` producing the new directory `Linux_for_Tegra/
-     directory `Linux_for_Tegra/` while for the rootfs a newly created directory
-     is highly recommended to expand the contents of the rootfs filesytem to.
-  1. move the rootfs filesystem contents into the directory `Linux_for_Tegra/rootfs`
-     as stated in the corresponding README.txt while making sure to perform this operation
-     as root, i.e. the file system is supposed to have owner root
+  1. move to `Linux_for_Tegra/rootfs` as the current working directory and expand the root filesystem from there by:
+     `tar xpf ../../tegra_linux_sample_root_filesystem...` where the `p` option is ESSENTIAL to get the right
+     file ownerships, permissions and suid bits.
   1. move to the directory `Linux_for_Tegra` and execute the script `apply_binares.sh` as root
 1. put the developer board a.k.a. the Nvidia Jetson AGX Xavier into _FORCE RECOVERY MODE_ by
    1. press and hold the force recovery button (the button in the center)